 Working towards reducing food poverty

 Almost two million Londoners, of whom an estimated 400,000 are children under the age of 16, struggle to afford or access a sufficient diet.
-At The Hornbeam, our partners The Gleaners Cafe run a pay-what-you-feel cafe where they distribute vegan hot meals to the community – all of which is cooked from surplus food.
-Although structural changes are needed to end poverty, on a ground-level, we support vulnerable people living with hunger everyday with our surplus food.
+At The Hornbeam, our partners The Gleaners Cafe run a pay-what-you-feel cafe where they offer vegan hot meals to anyone in the community.
+All meals are cooked from surplus food.
+Although structural changes are needed to end poverty, on a ground-level, we support vulnerable people living with hunger every day with our surplus food.
 The food at The Hornbeam is for everyone’s consumption – anyone who wants to reduce food waste and have a meal is welcome!

 Everyday our volunteers collect surplus food, sort donations, prepare meals, distribute them and consume them together.
 We believe in a ‘solidarity, not charity’ model, where we recognise that all relationships are multi-directional in power: everyone has wisdom to give and resources to share & take.
 The Hornbeam is run by the community for the community, welcoming people of all ages and backgrounds.
 People coming together around food, making new friends, getting to know each other across boundaries is how we believe strong communities are built.

 1.9 million tonnes of food is wasted by the food industry every year in the UK (according to a WRAP report).
 As the Food Rescue project we redistribute food that is still good to eat, but has become surplus due to overproduction, labelling errors, or exceeding best-before dates.